In six years, Lee Riedinger launched two PhD programs in the increasingly important areas of energy and data science.

 Riedinger hooded nine PhD graduates from the ESE program in December 2016.
 Add to that 13 previous graduates, and the total has already hit 22.

-This fall, the Bredesen Center launched another interdisciplinary PhD program—this one in the rapidly advancing field of data science and engineering, or “big data.”
+In 2017, the Bredesen Center launched another interdisciplinary PhD program—this one in the rapidly advancing field of data science and engineering, or “big data.”

 Students in the Data Science and Engineering (DSE) program tackle unique data-source challenges in science, engineering, and health care using some of the world’s most powerful computing and data science platforms.